agostonr/agostonr/README.md

 - 👋 Hi, I’m Agoston Romhanyi.
 - 👀 I’m a software developer with an interest in games and computer art.
-- 🌱 I'm starting to develop assets and maybe games too later on.
+- 🌱 I develop assets and maybe games too later on.
 Feel free to check out the links to my projects below.
 - 🕊️ Contact me by email at amsiamun.dev@gmail.com

 ### Aim Assist Scripts for Unreal Engine